Flow's Parallel Processing Unit solves one of computing's most fundamental dilemmas - parallel processing.

 How is the 100 X Boost possible?

-Here's how PPU solves the challenges around CPU latency, synchronization and virtual level parallelism.
-Our innovative and patented key in these technologies are implemented into PPU and together they will make up to 100x performance boost a reality.
+Here's how PPU solves the challenges around CPU latency, synchronization and virtual-level parallelism.
+Our innovative and patented key in these technologies are implemented into PPU, and together they will make up to 100x performance boost a reality.

 1. Latency hiding